mhawila/docker-mentoring-all/README.md

 MENTORING_TOMCAT_WEBAPPS=/home/user1/mentoring_docker_volumes/webapps/mentoring
 ```
 ##### __Note:__
-You don't have to specify all the environment because there are already default values provided.
-Also make sure the port numbers you are binding to are not already used by other services
+You don't have to specify the environment variables because there are already default values provided.
+Whether using default values or providing custom values make sure the port numbers you are binding to are not already used by other services.

 ### With Apache2 Reverse Proxy & TLS Security
 This is exactly similar with an additional of the Apache2 server configured as a reverse proxy server.
 It is particularly useful when serving the API to external audience, for example, when deploying the mobile application.